-Connecting the Probes
+1 Connecting the Probes

 The controller is supplied with one room probe connected to input #1.
-Three additional probes can be connected to inputs #2, 3 and 4 in order to obtain a more accurate reading of the average room temperature and a faster reaction time (see wiring diagram enclosed).
+Three additional probes can be connected to inputs #2, 3 and 4 (see wiring diagram enclosed).

 CAUTION: Probes operate at low voltage and are isolated from the supply.
 Be sure that probe cables remain insulated from all high voltage sources.
 In particular, do not route the probe cables through the same electrical knockout as other cables.
 Do not connect the shield from the probe cable to an input or a ground.